nxp-archive/JCShell-Tools/README.md

 Licensed under the BSD 3-Clause license.
 See [license file](LICENSE) for more information.

-Developed by @[Mikaz-Fr](https://github.com/Mikaz-fr), based on a draft from Connor Röhricht.
+Developed by [Michael Roy](https://github.com/Mikaz-fr), based on a draft from Connor Röhricht.

 Please create an [issue](https://github.com/nxp/jcshell-tools/issues) for any bug you may find.